tundraparisi/Polling-Stations/README.md

-# hotels
-allocation of customers at hotels
+Allocation of voters at polling stations.